Hong Kong profile - Leaders

 Mr Tang won an unprecedented 24% of the votes in the electoral college, despite reports of strong Chinese pressure on his supporters to back Mr Leung.

 As a result, Mr Leung had a comparatively weak mandate, and took office amid major public protests over the lack of democracy and growing inequality.

-Since coming to power, Mr Leung's government says it made strides fulfilling his pledges to combat poverty and rein in Hong Kong's high housing costs.
+Mr Leung's government said it made strides in fulfilling his pledges to combat poverty and rein in Hong Kong's high housing costs.

 A plan to introduce pro-China "patriotic lessons" in schools led protests and then an embarrassing climb-down on the eve of legislative elections in September 2012, at which pro-democracy parties retained enough seats to veto constitutional change.

 The stand-off with pro-democracy forces reached new heights in 2014, when Mr Leung indicated his support for China's view that only candidates chosen by a nominating committee should stand in the direct universal elections for the post of chief executive in 2017.

 Activists responded with an unofficial pro-democracy referendum in which almost 800,000 residents took part, and pro-democracy protesters occupied large parts of central Hong Kong.
 In June 2015 the Legislative Council rejected the election proposal.

 After a lucrative career in property development, involving acting as advisor to several provinces in China, Mr Leung entered politics in the pro-China camp, rising to membership of Hong Kong's ruling Executive Council and China's People's Political Consultative Conference parliamentary body.